Anyalouise/2048-Reinforcement-Learning/README.md

 # 2048-Reinforcement-Learning

-To run, simply download the .ipynb and run all cells
+To run, simply clone the repo, open the .ipynb file, and run all cells